-AIHS prides itself on providing many opportunities for our students.
-Students are eligible to participate in co-curricular activities at Amesbury High School.
+AHS prides itself on providing many opportunities for our students.
 Students are highly encouraged to get involved.
 Coaches and co-curricular advisors are expected to work together when possible to avoid scheduling conflicts; however, students will not be penalized for choosing to represent one activity over another.